Phoenixvine32908/Phoenix-Forge-Technologies/README.md

 Idea to make a mob cell, that allows you to store mobs in ae2 but not pull them out unless you have smth to pull it out like a export bus or some kind of mob cell/bucket thingy
-Idea to make level emitters go while a pattern is used and the emitters are selected using the name. idea to make a cable part that damages entities and it will be used as part of the mob grinder multiblock
+Idea to make level emitters go while a pattern is used and the emitters are selected using the name. idea to make a cable part that damages entities and it will be used as part of the mob grinder multiblock Idea to add a custom smol mod to add a wooden bucket that is a one time use, mainly for water at the start